Don't miss anything

 Winged Victory of Samothrace

 Nike has been at the top of this staircase since 1883.
-However, perhaps today the name of the goddess is more known for a popular clothing brand than for this statue.
-But yes, if you look closely at the logo of the popular brand Nike you will see that it is inspired by the shape of the goddesses wings.
+However, nowadays the name of the goddess is perhaps more known due to the clothing brand rather than for this statue: if you look closely at the logo of the popular brand “Nike”, you will see that it is inspired by the shape of the goddess wings.